allianceauth/allianceauth/README.md

     The recent HRApplication update broke evolve somehow..
 Im sure its in the way i redid the models.
     To update when you get the evolve error is first.
 We need to remove the old hr tables from mysql.
     We then need to wipe the evolve records in the admin section of the auth.
+Also

+    python manage.py syncdb
+    python manage.py evolve --hint --execute

     To wipe the mysql databse execute the following: mysql -u MYSQLUSER -p